-A differences between adjustment disorder with depressed mood and other depressive disorders is that the adjustment disorder symptoms begin following a specific stressor.
+A differences between this disorder and other depressive disorders is that the adjustment disorder symptoms begin following a specific stressor.
 The disorder occurs in response to some specific stressful situation or circumstance.

 The symptoms are usually milder than in other forms of clinical depression.
 Nevertheless, they are severe enough that they interfere with the person's ability to function normally.